hyperledger-labs/business-partner-agent/scripts/scenarios/local-network/readme.md

   Some code simple modifications can be hotloaded into the application while it's running, see [Debugging](../DEBUGGING.md).

+  You can restart the local von-network by running `./infra.sh stop` and
+  `./infra.sh start`.
+This will keep the ledger including registered DIDs, schemas, etc.
+  If you want to restart from scratch with a new ledger, run `./infra.sh prune`.

 ## Wiping Clean

   If you want to nuke your storage and start from scratch.
 You simply need to delete to the database volumes and generate and register new acapy-seeds, don't worry about the ledger, everything is uniquely identified, so old stuff will be there, but won't interact with your refreshed wallets and seeds.